armedias/FreePaymentBox/README.md

 Paybox, Point Transaction Systems and Prestashop are registred trademarks.

-Before asking or agueing, remember that module is 'FREE' and that no one 'PAY' me :)
+Before asking or aguing, remember that module is 'FREE' and that no one 'PAY' me :)

+For the momement I can only edit readme file :(

 Have a good journey